borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-09-07-one-host-file-to-block-them-all/2018-09-07-one-host-file-to-block-them-all.md

 In case you're wondering, I can and do alter the result with my own whitelist (otherwise blocked domains whose requests I don't want to prevent) and redirections (which allows me to write this article and check the result on https://borisschapira-dev.com:10443/, which actually points to my own machine).

-I have been using this technique for years now and sometimes I forget that my hosts file protects me so much.
+I have been using this technique for years now and, sometimes, I forget that my hosts file protects me so much.
 Whenever I need to use someone else's computer, or temporarily disable my hosts file (for example, when I need to help a Dareboost clients understand the impact of third-party scripts on their pages), I realize the level of comfort it provides me.

 Tweaking its own hosts file is a good but technical solution.
 It doesn't completely replace an AdBlocker (or I haven't aggregated enough files yet) but it's an incredible performance gain, which I highly recommend for everyday browsing.